 The Arizona Crisis in Physics Education

-FACT: In Greater Phoenix, only 20% of high school students take physics.
+FACTS: In Greater Phoenix, only 20% of high school students take physics.
 Nationwide, 40% do.
-The U.S.A. is experiencing a severe shortage of science, technology, engineering, and mathematics (STEM) professionals.
+The U.S.A. has a severe shortage of science, technology, engineering, & math (STEM) techs & professionals.
 STEM jobs are growing twice as fast as other fields.
-High school physics is a prerequisite for nearly all STEM careers.
+High school physics is essential for STEM careers.

 WHY SHOULD WE CARE?